pinot-contrib/pinot-docs/basics/architecture.md

 * **Highly available**: Pinot has no single point of failure.
 When operators choose data replication, the cluster can continue to serve queries when a node goes down.
 * **Horizontally scalable**: Operators can scale a Pinot cluster by adding new nodes when the workload increases.
 There are even two node types to scale query volume, query complexity, and data size independently.
-* **Immutable data**: Pinot treats all stored data as if it is immutable.
-This helps it make simplifying assumptions about replication, and in return drives some complexity into operations like purging user data to comply with user privacy regulations.
+* **Immutable data**: Pinot treats all stored data as if it is immutable, which gives designers the ability to make simplifying assumptions elsewhere in the system.
+However, Pinot still supports upserts on streaming entity data and background purges of data to comply with data privacy regulations.
 * **Dynamic configuration changes**: Operations like adding new tables, expanding a cluster, ingesting data, modifying an existing table, and adding indexes must not impact query availability or performance.

 ## Core components